-Career Counselor - Provides career counseling to students related to high school and post-secondary programs.
+Academic/Career Counselor (Ms. Wendy Fessler) - Assists families in course selection and provides career counseling to students related to high school and post- secondary programs.

-School Social Worker (Family School Liaison) - Provides personal counseling to students and arranges for outside agencies such as Social Services, Mental Health, AADAC or additional counseling and testing services as needed.
+School Social Worker (Ms. Carmen DeLeeuw) - Provides personal counseling to students and arranges for outside agencies such as Social Services, Mental Health, AADAC or additional counseling and testing services as needed.

-School Resource Officer: PSC has available a School Resource Officer who is an active RCMP member.
+School Resource Officer: (Cst.
+Lenny Wells) - An active RCMP member.
 In the case of any matters needing police involvement, the School SRO will be involved.